joaopereiradsantos/joaopereiradsantos-website/content/home/experience.md

     location = "Mindelo, Portugal"
     date_start = "2020-02-01"
     date_end = "2020-07-01"
+    description = """
-    description = """Qualitative and Quantitative Statistical Analysis in Copper Electroplating Baths. """
+    **Qualitative and Quantitative Statistical Analysis in Copper Electroplating Baths**

+- Applying linear regression and correlation models (Pearson and Spearman) with R, Minitab and Excel, easing the decision-making process associated with the control of the main chemical components concentrations and total organic contaminations (TOC);

+- Extract, Transform and Load (ETL) process applied to past manufacturing datasets, implemented on the Business Intelligence and Analytics software platform Microsoft Power BI, retrieving valuable insights.
+"""

 [[experience]]
   title = "Summer Research Internship"